uLoyd/PitchDeterminer/customModules/audioModules/README.md

 _error: double_: difference in Hz between given frequency and perfect pitch
 _centsError: double_: difference in cents between given frequency and perfect pitch
-_totalCentsBetweenNotes: double_: difference in cents between given frequency and note half a tone higher if the initial one is too high, or half tone lower when it is too low.
+_totalCentsBetweenNotes: double_: difference in cents between given frequency and note half a tone higher if the initial one is too high, or half a tone lower when it is too low.

 #### getSoundInfo(fx: double) -> Object
 Works in a similar manner as _static info()_ method, but holds